The average number of integral points in orbits

-\end{restatable} For examples of non-constant, one-parameter families $(X,\phi,\beta)$ satisfying $\widebar{\Avg}(\phi,\beta,S)=0$, see Theorem \ref{thm:example}.
-Furthermore, we prove in Theorem \ref{conditionaltheorem} that $\widebar{\Avg}(\phi,\beta,S)=0$ for all curves $X$, assuming a standard height uniformity conjecture in arithmetic geometry; this result may be viewed as a strengthened, average Dynamical-Lang Conjecture \cite[Conjecture 3.47]{Silv-Dyn}.
-Moreover, we outline a generalization to varieties of arbitrary dimension, including an explicit $3$-dimensional family in Theorem \ref{prop:exam}.
-Finally, when $K/\mathbb{F}_q(t)$ is global function field, we prove that $\widebar{\Avg}(\phi,\beta,S)=0$ for families $\phi:X\rightarrow \Rat_d$ acting periodically at infinity; see Theorem \ref{finitefield}. \end{section} \begin{section}{Integral points in orbits in families} Throughout this section, let $X$ be curve and let $K$ be a number field.
-Before we state and prove our averaging results, we use some properties of height functions on $X$ to prove that the quantity $\#(\mathcal{O}_{\phi_P}(\beta_P)\cap\mathcal{O}_{K,S})$ is bounded for all morphisms $\beta:X\rightarrow\mathbb{P}^1$ of sufficiently high degree (restated from the introduction).
-In particular, it follows that $\widebar{\Avg}(\phi,\beta,S)$ is bounded. \families* Moreover, in the case $X=\mathbb{P}^1$, we can make Theorem \ref{thm:families} completely explicit. \begin{corollary} For functions $a_i,b_j,\beta\in K(t)$, define a rational map $\phi:\mathbb{P}^1\rightarrow\Rat_d$ corresponding to the family
+\end{theorem} Finally, we outline how one might generalize these results to varieties of arbitrary dimension, and we illustrate this idea with an explicit $3$-dimensional family in Proposition \ref{prop:exam}. \end{section} \begin{section}{Integral points in orbits in families} Throughout this section, let $X$ be curve, let $K$ be a number field, and let $d\geq2$.
+We use some properties of height functions on $X$ to prove that the quantity $\#(\Orb_{\phi_P}(\beta_P)\cap\mathcal{O}_{K,S})$ is bounded for all non-isotrivial families $(X,\phi,\beta)$.
+In particular, it follows that the average $\widebar{\Avg}(\phi,\beta,S)$ is also bounded for such families.
+To prove Theorem \ref{thm:families}, we use the following result due to Call and Silverman to estimate canonical heights; see \cite[Theorem 4.1]{Call-Silverman}. \begin{theorem}{ } Let $X_{/K}$ be a curve, let $\phi:X\rightarrow\Rat_d$ and $\beta:X\rightarrow\mathbb{P}^1$ be rational maps over $K$ defined on $X_0\subseteq X$, and let $h_X$ be an ample height function on $X$.
+Then,